Antonio Ballerini

 Antonio Ballerini (10 October 1805 – 27 November 1881) was an Italian Jesuit theologian.

 Biography

 Ballerini was born in Medicina, in what is now the Province of Bologna.

 He entered the Society of Jesus, on 13 October 1826.
 He was professor of philosophy at Ferentino, of ecclesiastical history at Rome and at Fermo, of moral theology at the Roman College.

-He took a prominent part in the controversies on the writings of Rosmini, on the moral system of Alphonsus Liguori, and on the relations between the hierarchy and the religious orders, especially in England.
+He took a prominent part in the controversies on the writings of Antonio Rosmini, on the moral system of Alphonsus Liguori, and on the relations between the hierarchy and the religious orders, especially in England.
 He contributed treatises to the discussion of the subject of the Immaculate Conception of the Virgin Mary.